-Now see, This post may contain some affiliate links through which if you make a purchase I may earn a tiny commission which I promise to use on my next cup of coffee while writing content for you.
+This post may contain some affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
+Which I promise to use on my next cup of coffee while writing content for you.
 You can read my disclosure policy here.

 My friend called me recently, so worried and literally crying that he is witnessing a white residue all over his face after he applies sunscreen every morning and leaves for work.
 I asked him the ingredients and formulation and told him where he was going wrong and what he needs to do next.
 His problem got solved!
 Easy right!?

 But then I realised, you people also have a lot of questions regarding sunscreens because honestly, it has always been a complex process.
 Right?

 That is why this step-by-step guide shows you how to choose a sunscreen, that is gonna protect you from sun and aliens✨

 Date of expiration

 Along with becoming a beauty freak, comes this inherited habit of checking the date of expiration of every product you put your hands on.

 Obviously, if you use a product past its expiration date, it can cause severe harm to your skin.
 Because ingredients in not just sunscreen but any product start to degrade with time.
 Also, sunscreen will lose it’s good ingredients once expired.
 That means, one expired sunscreen is gonna harm your skin as well as will give you 0 sun protection whatsoever.
 What’s even the point of using it then?